 Do I have to pay for the integration?
 The integration is part of your Clio subscription.
 Dropbox has different subscription classes with pricing on their end.

 How big of a file can I upload?
-Clio has a cap of 100 MB.
+Clio has a per-file cap of 1 GB.
 You may upload documents larger than this to Dropbox (respecting their file-size cap) and they will be linked to Clio.

 What about sharing documents via Clio Connect?
 The current version does not have the ability to share documents via Clio Connect.
 We are considering this in a future release.

 Can I use the main Search to find Dropbox documents?
 At this time Dropbox documents (titles of) are not searchable via the main Search in Clio.
 This is something that will be addressed going forward.

 How can I have the Dropbox tab open automatically when I go to documents?
 This is done in the settings.
 Go to "Settings", "Documents" and select "Dropbox" from the drop down menu and click "Update Default Document Source":

 Can I create sub-folders in Dropbox and have them show up in Clio?
 Yes, you can create sub-folders in Dropbox and they will show in Clio.
 Additionally, when you are uploading a document into the Clio/Dropbox interface you can choose an existing sub-folder from the drop down or create a new one by typing in the name of it in the Subfolder field:

 Folder view in Clio/Dropbox: